hyungccho/backbone_material/projects/w7d5-trello-clone.md

 Over the next few days, you will build a clone of [Trello](https://trello.com/).

-The intention of this project is to practice building something a bit bigger on your own in preparation for the final project.
+The intention of this project is to practice building something a bit bigger on your own in preparation for the capstone project.
 This means that these instructions are intentionally vague.

 Below you will find a both terse and detailed instructions.
 We challenge you to